lsds/intravisor/runtime/musl-lkl/lkl/Documentation/driver-api/gpio/consumer.rst

 The same is applicable for open drain or open source output lines: those do not actively drive their output high (open drain) or low (open source), they just switch their output to a high impedance value.
 The consumer should not need to care.
-(For details read about open drain in driver.rst.)
+(For details read about open drain in driver.txt.)

 With this, all the gpiod_set_(array)_value_xxx() functions interpret the parameter "value" as "asserted" ("1") or "de-asserted" ("0").
 The physical line